lalitlogical/kriangle/README.md

 ## Getting started

-Kriangle works with Rails 5.1 onwards.
+Kriangle works with Rails 5.1 onwards (< 6).
 Add the following line to your Gemfile:

 ```ruby
 gem 'kriangle'